apostrophecms/starter-kit-assembly-hospitality/README.md

 > In the case of production, you will of course also be able to add a final production domain name for *each* site via the user interface.
 But you will need a "pre-production" hostname for early content creation.
 That is where `baseUrlDomains` comes into play even for production.
 >
 > You are not restricted to the environment names `dev`, `staging` and `prod`.
 However, the first environment configured is assumed to be a local debugging environment for programmers (typically `dev`), and the environment named `prod` is the only one that attempts to serve a site under its `prodHostname`.
-If you are working with the Apostrophe Assembly team for hosting, ask us for an additional cloud instance for each environment.
+If you are working with the Apostrophe Assembly Hospitality team for hosting, ask us for an additional cloud instance for each environment.

 ### Adding a suffix to your subdomains (optional)